-Delineate the sides of the 100m subplot and 10m nested subplot 3.16 m from the nearest permanent marker at the plot corners or center with flags or appropriate markers.
-Instructions for two methods of delineating plot and subplot boundaries are provided.
-Instructions in Appendix B.1 assume the plot was established with precise square with exact 20 sides and that the tape can be stretched between corners with no obstacles.
-Instructions in Appendix B.2 recognize an inevitable lack of absolute precision of the established markers and obstacles that are likely to obstruct the tape when stretched between markers.

-The 1m nested subplot will be delineated with a rigid frame anchored at the corner by a permanent plot marker.
+- a.
+Instructions in Appendix B.1 assume the plot was established with precise square and exact 20m plot sides and that the tape can be stretched between corners with no obstacles. - b.
+Instructions in Appendix B.2 recognize an inevitable lack of absolute precision of the established markers and obstacles that are likely to obstruct the tape when stretched between markers. - 2.
+The 1m2 nested subplot is delineated with a rigid frame anchored at the corner by a permanent plot marker.

-The square, multi-scale plot in Figure 1 below will be used to record plant species composition and cover.
+The square, multi-scale plot(Figure 1) is used to record plant species composition and cover.
 The plot includes nested subplots at specific location within the plot.

 Figure 1.
-A square, multi-scale plot
+The square, multi-scale plot

-Title: TOS Protocol and Procedure: Plant Diversity Sampling Date: 11/03/2014 NEON Doc. #: NEON.DOC.014042 Author: D. Barnett Revision: D
+Title: TOS Protocol and Procedure: Plant Diversity Sampling Date: 02/24/2015 NEON Doc. #: NEON.DOC.014042 Author: D. Barnett Revision: E